 |All three color variants of Challenge Dice|

-Some years after the initial release of Challenge Dice, it was also sold in the Nintendo Mini Game Series (in around 1972).
+In the early 1970s, some years after the initial release of Challenge Dice, it was repacked under the name Puzzle Dice and also sold under its original name in the Nintendo Mini Game Series.

 |Nintendo Mini Game version of Challenge Dice (ca 1972)|

-The game is 100% identical (likely repackaged old stock), except in this version the cube does not come pre-assembled.
+Although the name would suggest differently, the Mini Game version is 100% identical (likely repackaged old stock), except that the cube does not come pre-assembled.

 The instruction booklet is also includes, as are (the same) instructions on the back of the blister pack.